MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 **Key Takeaways:**

 - Azure AI Studio offers a powerful platform for creating custom, intelligent assistants, or copilots.
-- ISVs can shape their copilot's behaviour, personality, and capabilities, creating a truly bespoke solution.
+- ISVs can shape their copilot's behavior, personality, and capabilities, creating a truly bespoke solution.
 - Azure AI Studio supports a wide range of scenarios and integrates seamlessly with existing infrastructure.
 - Creating a custom copilot with Azure AI Studio can enhance the user experience and provide tailored solutions for specific use cases.
-- AI Studio delivers you a copilot service (or backend), surfaced as a single scaled endpoint an ISV then has options to connect to an app, front end or conversation surface of their choice, including any of the previous patterns above.
+- AI Studio delivers you a copilot service (or backend), surfaced as a single scaled endpoint
+- An ISV then has options to connect the service to an app, front end, or conversation surface of their choice, including any of the previous patterns above.

 ### Pattern H: Build your own copilot with Semantic Kernel

 Semantic Kernel is an open-source SDK that empowers developers to create sophisticated copilots within their applications.
 It supports a range of programming languages, including C#, Java, and Python, making it accessible to a wide developer community.
-Semantic Kernel enables the orchestration of AI plugins, allowing for integration with various AI models, such as those from OpenAI, Azure OpenAI, and Hugging Face, moving beyond simple API calls to deliver comprehensive AI functionality.
+Semantic Kernel enables the orchestration of AI plugins, allowing for integration with various AI models, including from Azure OpenAI and Hugging Face.

 Semantic Kernel encapsulates the essence of Microsoft Copilots' AI orchestration patterns, providing developers with tools to build **agents** and **copilots**.